 ECHD Board members are publicly elected to four-year terms.
 Elections are held in the General Election of even-numbered years.
 In 2020, there will be three seats open for election.
 Board members may also be appointed by the ECHD Board or the ECHD Board may call an election, if a Board vacancy occurs between election cycles.
 There is no limit on the number of terms an ECHD Board member may serve.

 ECHD Board members must be registered voters who reside within the El Camino Healthcare District.

 Board Member Work and Time Commitment

 Election information is available from the official site of the Santa Clara County Registrar of Voters.
-Their website contains information about voter registration, election dates and candidate forms for all Santa Clara County offices including ECHD board positions.
+Their website contains information about voter registration, election dates and candidate forms for all Santa Clara County offices, including El Camino Healthcare District (ECHD) board positions.